Skip to main content

 We look forward to adding your adoption story to the list soon!

-Animals are adopted quickly from Tri-County Humane Society, so we advise you to call us if you find an animal you are interested in to place a deposit on them.
-(Deposits are $20 plus tax.)
-To place a deposit on a pet, call us at (320) 252-0896 and have your Visa, Discover, American Express, or Mastercard ready.
-NOTE: Tri-County Humane Society CANNOT hold an animal without a deposit, either by phone or in person.
-(Deposits cannot be placed through email or social media messaging.)
+Animals are adopted quickly from Tri-County Humane Society, so we advise you to call us if you find an animal you are interested in to place an adoption hold on them.
+(Adoption holds are $25 plus tax.)
+To place an adoption hold on a pet, call us at (320) 252-0896 and have your Visa, Discover, American Express, or Mastercard ready; holds also can be placed in person at the shelter.
+NOTE: Tri-County Humane Society CANNOT reserve an animal without an adoption hold.
+(Holds cannot be placed through email or social media messaging.)

 1. Are all pets spayed or neutered prior to adoption?
 Yes.
 In an effort to reduce accidental litters and decrease the number of unwanted pets in our community, we have been committed to spaying/neutering all dogs, cats, puppies, kittens and rabbits prior to adoption since 2012.
 The cost of this procedure is included in the adoption fee, not in addition to it.

 3. Do the pets receive vaccinations?
 All dogs and cats receive distemper combination vaccines.
-Dogs also receive a bordatella vaccine to help prevent kennel cough.
+Dogs also receive a Bordetella vaccine to help prevent kennel cough.
 Some pets receive rabies vaccines, but not all.

 4. Are the pets free of parasites?
 We check all animals for fleas, lice, ear mites, and ticks, and treatment is administered if anything is detected.
 All dogs and cats receive a standard deworming with their examination that covers roundworm and hookworm.
 It is recommended that this deworming be repeated two more times to cover all life stages of the parasites if any are present, so depending on the length of time the animal is in our care, follow-up deworming may need to be completed at your veterinary clinic.